rbiedrawa/kafka-monitoring/docker/burrow/Readme.md

   docker compose up -d
   ```

-* Check if all components are healthy.
+* Check if all components are running.
   ```shell
   docker compose ps